psu-epl/psu-epl.github.com/index.md

 # <font color="red">Lab Closure</font>
 To help contain the further spread of the [COVID-19] virus, the __EPL will be closed__ until PSU resumes a normal class schedule and activity on campus.
-This is expected to be until late April.

 People will not be allowed into the lab, either through the main door or the PSAS door.
 __Managers will also not be allowed in the lab__.